matsengrp/phippery/README.md

 magnetic beads and phages
 to capture the enrichment of phages-antibody interaction.

-After an immunoprecipitation, the phages caught on the magnetic beads are amplified and barcoded.
+After an immunoprecipitation, the phages-inserted oligos caught on the magnetic beads are prepped for sequencing, amplified and barcoded.
-Using short read sequencing,
-researchers can then quantify the number of each unique phage inserterted oligos captured in the immunoprecipitation step.
+Using Next geneation sequencing, researchers can then quantify the number of each unique oligos representing a peptide captured in the immunoprecipitation step using short read alignment.

 The pipeline consists demultiplexing the samples, then aligning the peptides to the reference library in order to